 3.2 Travel by rail should be second class.
-The Council has an account for booking rail tickets.
-Councillors should contact the Committee and Member Services Team who will arrange for a ticket to be booked.
-The Council will then be invoiced direct.
+The Ceouncil has an account for booking rail tickets.
+Councillors Members should contact the Committee and Member Services Team who will arrange for a ticket to be booked forward booking information to the council's Procurement Officer, who will book a ticket.
+The Ceouncil will then be invoiced direct.